 The lab engages in many national/international collaborations with emphasis now on the mechanisms and complexes that assemble, repair and regulate these membrane proteins in the first instance, including the first 3D reconstruction of the PSII-affecting protease FtsH (ref: The Plant Cell, 2012).
 Visiting researchers and/or Ph.D. students are welcome to contact the lab.
 I aid the revision of the IBID Press (Biology) textbooks (Hodder, ed.
 C. Talbot) as a consultant, for the International Baccalaureate (2014-present).

-I referee publications for many journals, both specialist and well known, for the scientific community.
-I was an Associate Editor of Photochemical & Photobiological Sciences (2005-2009; www.rsc.org/pps).
-I have aided in the revision of the IBID (Biology) 3rd ed. textbook for the International Baccalaureate (2014).
-He has been, concurrently, Staff Representative on Faculty and GM-safety committees, as well as organising a seminar series (26 lectures in 18 months).
-He has sat on a Departmental IT provision committees.
+I referee publications for many journals, both specialist and well known, and grants for the scientific community.
+I was an Associate Editor of Photochemical & Photobiological Sciences (01/2005 to 12/2009; www.rsc.org/pps).
+I have been, concurrently, Staff Representative on Faculty and GM-safety committees, as well as organising a seminar series (26 lectures in 18 months), while sitting on Departmental IT provision committees.
 For the past five years, these skills have turned to being the Careers Liaison Officer for my School's (Department's) biology-degree students (800+ individuals) and a management committee member for QMUL's NanoVision TEM/SEM Centre (on the Mile End campus, E1 4NS, London, UK).

-Funding has been gratefully received over the years from The Royal Society, BBSRC/UK government and Japan's JST/CREST initiative, for which I am very grateful.
+Funding has been gratefully received over the years from The Royal Society, the BBSRC/UK government, The Biochemical Society and Japan's JST/CREST initiative, amongst others.

 All original scientific content within this website is copyright of myself, the relevant authors, institutions and/or the journals that it is published in, as indicated.